 The Various Names & History

 Angel dust, ozone, love boat, and rocket fuel are all nicknames for a drug called phencyclidine (PCP).
-PCP is a white, powdery substance often dissolved into water or alcohol.
+PCP is a white, powdery substance often dissolved in water or alcohol.
 It may be injected, inhaled as a powder, swallowed, or smoked.
 However it is taken, PCP creates a dangerous high that impacts mood, behavior, and the way a person relates to the world around them.

 The drug was first used in the 1950s as an anesthetic.
 It was in the 1960s and 70s that this drug became more commonly used recreationally to achieve a high.
-It’s a controlled substance today and considered a highly addictive drug that carries risks with every use.
+It’s a controlled substance today and is considered a highly addictive drug that carries risks with every use.